 The Dow Jones industrial average closed below 10,000 for the first time in three months Monday on nagging concerns about debt loads in Europe.

-Rising deficits in weaker European economies including Greece, Portugal and Spain have raised questions about the health of the global financial system.
+Mounting deficits in weaker European economies including Greece, Portugal and Spain have raised questions about the health of the global financial system.
+That compounded concerns about growth in China and proposed U.S. bank regulations took the market down from a 15-month high reached in January.

 Greece's finance minister said Monday the government is preparing to boost some taxes to shore up its finances.
 But civil servants opposed to cutbacks have pledged to strike on Wednesday.